Storm-Bogatyr, Ivan the Cow's Son: Synopsis

-The Storm-Bogatyr returns to the kingdom alone and is thrown into the fortress, left starving without food for three days.
+The Storm-Bogatyr returns to the tsardom alone and is thrown into the fortress, left starving without food for three days.
 He demands an explanation of his mistreatment, as he has done nothing wrong, threatening to knock down the walls.
-The king comes to see him personally, and Ivan assures him the other two son's are alive and well, but have continued their journey by themselves in a place where three serpents with six, nine, and twelve heads appears out of the Black Sea.
-The Storm-Bogatyr declares only he is capable of tracking them down, and at the king's request, goes in pursuit, armed with his battle club and magic sword (Sword Kladenets, although this sword does not play much of the role in the tale).
+The tsar comes to see him personally, and Ivan assures him the other two son's are alive and well, but have continued their journey by themselves in a place where three serpents with six, nine, and twelve heads appears out of the Black Sea.
+The Storm-Bogatyr declares only he is capable of tracking them down, and at the tsar's request, goes in pursuit, armed with his battle club and magic sword (Sword Kladenets, although this sword does not play much of the role in the tale).